 When going over a command with a dog the first few times, a clicker can make it much easier to teach a dog to perform the trick or maintain the position you expect.
 When it hears the click at the exact moment it complies, it makes it easy for the dog to understand exactly what is wanted..
 In addition to teaching new commands, a clicker can help improve posture and how well a dog performs existing commands.

-What Is Operant Conditioning?
+What Is Classical Conditioning?

 Ivan Pavlov performed a series of experiments with dogs that involved the use of a bell to indicate when they were about to be fed.
 He noticed that if he made the dogs wait for their food, they’d begin to salivate and drool.
 Over time, he added the sound of a bell before showing the dogs the treats and waited for them to drool again.
 He was finally able to ring the bell without any treats present to get the dogs to salivate.

-This is referred to as operant conditioning.
+This is referred to as classical conditioning.
 It trains dogs to expect certain outcomes when a stimulus is present.
 In clicker training, the clicker itself becomes the bell.
 You’re communicating that after enough clicks, the dog will receive a treat or other form of reward.
 For most dogs, the click itself becomes the reward and eliminates the need to constantly give food to a dog during training sessions.

 Introducing Clicker Training to Your Dog